instancio/instancio/website/docs/user-guide.md

 ### Using `generate()`

-The `generate()` method provides access to built-in generators for core types from the JDK, such strings, numeric types, dates, arrays, collections, and so on.
+The `generate()` method provides access to built-in generators for core types from the JDK, such as strings, numeric types, dates, arrays, collections, and so on.
 It allows modifying generation parameters for these types in order to fine-tune the data.
 The usage is shown in the following example, where the `gen` parameter (of type {{Generators}}) exposes the available generators to simplify their discovery using IDE auto-completion.